tbruefach/CAnD3-Data-Activity/README.md

 ***

 ### Instructions for Data Preparation and Analysis
-To reproduce the analyses conducted here, download the above files in your working directory.
-Open and run (knit) the shell file ('Shell File.Rmd').
+To reproduce the analyses conducted here, download the zip file of this project.
+The zip file will create the folder "CAnD3-Data-Activity."
+This folder will be your working directory.
+Once you obtain access to the dataset, rename it "gss_2017.csv" and save it the working directory (CAnD3-Data-Activity) Open and run (knit) the shell file ('Shell File.Rmd').
 This file calls on the individual script files to clean the data, manage missing data, and produce the descriptive and regression tables.

 ***